narinluangrath/react-gapi-auth2/README.md

 ### Basic Usage

-Wrap your application with the provider,
+Wrap your application with the provider, which manages loading the `gapi.auth2` library

 ```jsx
 // App.jsx